 Railroad Quiet Zone

-In the spring of 2018, Eugene City Council approved funding for the construction of a railroad quiet zone in downtown (RRQZ) Eugene and the Whiteaker neighborhood.
-Once in place, the quiet zone will silence the train horns through the heart of our city and eliminate about 70 percent of the overall train horn noise in Eugene.
+In the spring of 2018, Eugene City Council approved funding for the construction of a Railroad Quiet Zone in Downtown Eugene and the Whiteaker neighborhood.
+Once in place, the quiet zone will eliminate about 70 percent of the overall train horn noise in Eugene.

-Creating a whistle-free zone is really about improving safety.
-When engineers blow their train horns, they’re trying to alert people of an approaching train.
-This project is meant to keep people, bikes and cars off the tracks as a train approaches.
+Creating a whistle-free zone is about improving safety.
+When engineers blow their train horns, they are trying to alert people of an approaching train.
+The Railroad Quiet Zone (RRQZ) project is meant to keep people walking, biking and driving off the tracks as a train approaches.

-Working with local residents, business owners, train safety experts, and other community leaders, the City came up with improvements at each of the ten crossings inside the proposed quiet zone.
+Working with local residents, business owners, train safety experts, and other community leaders, city staff came up with improvements at each of the ten crossings inside the proposed quiet zone.
 Changes will include medians, quad gates, converting Jefferson Street to a one-way street, and several pedestrian gates.

 - Monroe Street – quad gates

 - Madison Street – quad gates

 - Jefferson Street – one-way southbound between First and Fifth avenues